nurdwerks/storymaker/Books/Book 3 - The Game of Gears/Chapter 27 - The Forging of Wrath.md

 ### Scene 1: The Workshop of Grief

 - **Key Event:** Angelica builds a heavy exo-skeleton suit, named "Nemesis," using parts from the mining bore and stolen armor.
-  - _Character Defining Moment:_ **Angelica Vance** — Uses her mechanical skills to process her grief into a physical tool for war.
+  - _Character Defining Moment:_ **Angelica Ward** — Uses her mechanical skills to process her grief into a physical tool for war.

 ### Scene 2: The Silent Eulogy

 - **Key Event:** The resistance holds a symbolic funeral for Leo by burning his favorite apple crate; Angelica addresses the fighters.
-  - _Key Dialog:_ **Angelica Vance:** "No more hiding.
+  - _Key Dialog:_ **Angelica Ward:** "No more hiding.
 No more negotiating.
 We are the storm."

 ### Scene 3: The Army of Ghosts